Bloodhound Breed Guide

 Bloodhound Background Info & History

-Once called St. Hubert hounds, these dogs were bred by monks from the St. Hubert’s abbey.
+Once called St. Hubert hounds, these dogs were bred by monks from St. Hubert’s abbey.
 Francois Hubert, the patron saint for hunting, was a lover of Bloodhounds and enjoyed breeding them to aid in his hunting quests.
 Hubert bred the Bloodhound in order to use their strong sense of smell to follow cold and old trails.
 Even after his death, this breed was widely popular for monarchs and noblemen alike.

 Today, the Bloodhound is used by law enforcements across America, mostly in their tracking or search and rescue divisions.
 All in all, this breed is gentle, kind, and even-tempered, which makes it a great pet for any household.